openharmony/docs/en/application-dev/ability/fa-brief.md

 # FA Model Overview

 ## Overall Architecture
 The development of an OpenHarmony application is essentially the development of one or more abilities.
 By scheduling abilities and managing their lifecycle, OpenHarmony implements application scheduling.

+The Feature Ability (FA) model applies to application development using API 8 and earlier versions.
+In this model, there are Page, Service, Data, and Form abilities.
-In the FA model, three types of abilities are provided: Page, Service, and Data.
-The Page ability has the ArkUI and therefore provides the capability of interacting with users.
-The Service ability does not have a UI.
+- The Page ability implements the ArkUI and provides the capability of interacting with users.
+- The Service ability does not have a UI.
 It runs in the background and provides custom services for other abilities to invoke.
-The Data ability does not have a UI.
+- The Data ability does not have a UI.
 It also runs in the background and enables other abilities to insert, delete, and query data.
+- The Form ability provides a widget, which is a UI display mode.

 ## Application Package Structure
 **The following figure shows the application package structure.**

 ![fa-package-info](figures/fa-package-info.png)

+For details about the application package structure, see [Description of the Application Package Structure Configuration File](../quick-start/package-structure.md).

 ## Lifecycle

+Among all abilities, the Page ability has the most complex lifecycle, because it has a UI and is the interaction entry of applications.
 **The following figure shows the lifecycle of the Page ability.**

 ![fa-pageAbility-lifecycle](figures/fa-pageAbility-lifecycle.png)

+The other abilities do not involve the foreground/background switchover and the **onShow** callback.
-You can override lifecycle functions in **app.js/app.ets** to process application logic.
+You can override the lifecycle callbacks in **app.js/app.ets** to process application logic.

+Currently, the **app.js** file provides only the **onCreate** and **onDestroy** callbacks, and the **app.ets** file provides the full lifecycle callbacks.

 ## Process and Thread Model